Olamyy/oldone/content/articles/understanding-the-sklearn-design/understanding-the-sklearn-design.md

  used now.

 ### Consistency
 The sklearn API was majorly designed to be consistent.
-This means object that do the same things were given a simple and consistent interface.
+This means object that do the same things are given a simple and consistent interface.
 Having a consistent API meant objects(sklearn objects) had to be grouped based on a number of conditions.
  The available types of sklearn objects are: